msupply-foundation/change-log/README.md

 `node changeLog.js -h` - Show the help with required arguments for this call

 ### Examples
 `node changeLog.js -m <number>` - Only required argument.
 Passing a Milestone number will generate a change log file for all the issues closed in the Milestone.
-TODO: Pass a Milestone name #1.
+TODO: Use the Milestone name [Issue](https://github.com/openmsupply/changes-log/issues/2).

 `node changeLog.js -m <number> -f "Feature: new, Feature: existing, Bug: production"` - By giving filters will generate a change-log file for all the issues closed in the Milestone, divided per filter.